easystats/bayestestR/README.md

 [**`equivalence_test()`**](https://easystats.github.io/bayestestR/reference/equivalence_test.html)
-is a **Test for Practical Equivalence** based on the *“HDI+ROPE decision rule”* (Kruschke 2018) to check whether parameter values should be accepted or rejected against an explicitly formulated “null hypothesis” (*i.e.*, a [ROPE](https://easystats.github.io/bayestestR/reference/rope.html)).
+is a **Test for Practical Equivalence** based on the *“HDI+ROPE decision rule”* (Kruschke, 2018) to check whether parameter values should be accepted or rejected against an explicitly formulated “null hypothesis” (*i.e.*, a [ROPE](https://easystats.github.io/bayestestR/reference/rope.html)).